-Takes an input channel pair signal and modifies the phase according to the selected mode.
+Takes an input channel pair signal and modifies polarity according to the selected mode.
 The modified signal is output on the selected output channels.
 Only the selected output channels are modified so, for example, a signal received from inputs 1+2 and output on 3+4 will still be present in its original form at outputs 1+2.
 The Input and Output parameters select which paired channels are used for input and output.
-Phase Mode can be set to No Change, Invert Left Channel Only, Invert Right Channel Only or Invert Both Channels.
+Polarity Mode can be set to Normal, Invert Left Channel Only, Invert Right Channel Only or Invert Both Channels.